 We've opened Meeting School with full awareness of all of the above.
 Meeting School courses teach a variety of meeting skills, and over time, will include courses for people operating at a variety of skill levels.

-Taking a course in Meeting School will not fix your bad meetings problem (see above), but it will prove a critical resource for supporting your organization's meeting improvement efforts.
+For you, Taking a course in Meeting School will not fix your bad meetings problem (see above), but it will prove a critical resource for supporting your organization's meeting improvement efforts.

 Independent Professionals and Team Leaders